 Let me stop here and tell you that the way you cut your cabbage is perfect for this recipe.
-Some people use a mandoline slicer, others cut big chunks and then figure out a way to make it into smaller chunks.
-You cut it the best way you know how.
+Some people use a mandoline slicer.
+Others cut big chunks and then figure out a way to make them into smaller chunks.
+You cut it the best way you can. there is no wrong way.

 Don’t worry if it looks like the cabbage is overflowing.
 Once it softens up, it will cook down and the pan will not be as full.

-Bring the mixture to a boil and stir until all of the jelly dissolves.
+Bring the mixture to a boil and stir until all jelly dissolves.
 Cover the pot and simmer for about 45 minutes to an hour until the cabbage is soft.
-Be gentle with the mixture and don’t let it stick to the bottom.
+Be gentle with the mixture, and don’t let it stick to the bottom.

 When I made it the other day, I served it by itself, but you could serve it with some crusty bread (like my No Knead Bread recipe) and a glass of red wine.